Illinois Sports Betting Revenue

 Sports Betting Dime tracks the growth of legal sports betting by tallying monthly revenue reports for each state.

-The table below shows Illinois’ sports betting handle, gross gambling revenue, and hold percentage, as well as state tax revenue collected each month since its launch in March 2020.
+The table below shows Illinois’ betting handle, gross gambling revenue, and hold percentage, as well as state tax revenue collected each month since its launch in March 2020.

 Here’s what each number represents: